Edinburgh offers an exciting and varied social scene, with hundreds of bars, clubs, cinemas, theatres and music venues throughout the city.

 There’s a huge range of entertainment available with something happening pretty much every day of the year.

-From comedy open mike nights to the best in contemporary theatre, you’re bound to find something to suit your taste.
+From comedy open mic nights to the best in contemporary theatre, you’re bound to find something to suit your taste.

-If it's films you're into, you can head to one of Edinburgh's big multiplexes for popular new releases, or one of the smaller filmhouses for all the latest in independent and arthouse cinema.
+If it's films you're into, you can head to one of Edinburgh's big multiplexes for popular new releases, or one of the smaller filmhouses for the latest independent and arthouse cinema.

-Edinburgh University Students' Association ( EUSA) runs the city’s biggest student nightclub, Potterrow.
+Edinburgh University Students' Association runs the city’s biggest student nightclub, Potterrow.

 Teviot, the largest union building, has five bars over seven floors.
 It offers stand-up comedy, pub quizzes, ceilidhs, and indie music.